 More vegan curry recipes

-One of my family's favourite meals is curry so we are always adding more curry recipes to our growing collection of tasty Vegan Curry Recipes.
+One of our family's favourite meals is curry so we are always adding more curry recipes to our growing collection of tasty Vegan Curry Recipes.
+Our vegan curry recipes are not authentic Indian recipes they are just our take on the traditional curry as we have adapted them to our tastes.

-We particularly love this Slow Cooker Sweet Potato, Chickpea and Spinach Curry as its just to easy, and this flavour packed Vegan Saag Aloo, and for the best budget-friendly meal options we always have dried red lentils in the pantry as along with a few spices and some fresh or frozen kale a really simple Red Lentil and Kale Dahl can be whipped up.
+We particularly love this Slow Cooker Sweet Potato, Chickpea and Spinach Curry as its just so easy to prepare, and we love this flavour packed Vegan Saag Aloo.
+For the best budget-friendly meal options we always have dried red lentils in the pantry, as along with a few spices and some fresh or frozen kale a fuss-free Red Lentil and Kale Dahl can be prepared.
 Along with a naan bread, or even slices of toasted bread, dahl can be a satisfying filling meal.
+Lastly, this Chana Chaat recipe can be used as a stuffing for squash, peppers, or large tomatoes, but it is also wonderful just as a snack eaten straight from the refrigerator.

 please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.